nimble-byte/MipsProject/README.md

 5. The value of *sin(x)* will be saved after the calculation to enable much faster calculations for *tan(x)*.
 The value of *cos(x)* will be available in the result register **$f0**.

+6. The values for 0 or +-PI/2 can be calculated very quick as the values are natural numbers.
+The program offers an exceptional handling for these edge-cases, to speed up calculation.
+Also the *tan(x)* for +-PI/2 is not displayable with double format numbers as it is defined as *complex infinity* this special case is also handled within the MIPS program.

 All named optimization lead to the following C++ implementation of the loop in the function `csin0(double x)` that will approximate *sin(x)* on the interval *[-PI/2,